Decision Making Using Signal Detection theory

 How well do we know what we want?

-Knowing what we want is essential in being able to sift through distractions, even if we are not sure if the current situation would take us to that goal.
-For instance, if we want a well-paying job that is in our field of interest, we may have to first focus on the general expectations we have from our job (has good benefits, there are steady modes of transport, etc.).
-This way, if we are uncertain about a job offer (we are cautious about the setbacks we may face in the job), we would remember if it sustainably matches most of our criteria.
+Knowing what we want is essential in being able to sift through distractions.
+Yes, despite signal detection theory talking about decision making in uncertainties, we can have a basic checklist of expectations, and see if the current situation matches most of our expectations.
+For instance, if we want a well-paying job that is in our field of interest and we are offered a job, we may choose to first focus on the general expectations we have from a job (has good benefits, there are steady modes of transport, etc.) and then we check if where we are financially would allow us to leave an opportunity like this.
+This way, even if we are uncertain about whether a job offer is our dream job, (we are cautious about the setbacks we may face in the job), we can make a choice based on whether it matches some of our expectations.

-Every choice has some or the other risk involved - maybe the well-paying job we thought as our dream job- is causing more stress than not, or the doctor who has to diagnose a tumor from an unclear X-ray could risk the wellbeing of their patient if misdiagnosed, or a person is weighing the option to postpone an important medical check-up because they don't want to dip into their savings before their next salary.
-Often if the risks are too high, it is better to be cautious but it is equally important to remind ourselves that some risks are in our minds (the risk of a stressful job is different than a risk of a misdiagnosis and we have to approach them differently).
+Some choices can be risky- the doctor who has to diagnose a tumor from an unclear X-ray could risk the wellbeing of their patient if misdiagnosed, or a person is weighing the option to postpone an important medical check-up because they don't want to dip into their savings before their next salary, or .
+Often, if the risks are too high, it is better to be cautious, but it is equally important to remind ourselves that some risks are in our minds (the risk of a stressful job is different from the risk of a misdiagnosis, and we have to approach them differently).
+A cautious person can ask themselves- Is my worry based on facts or my own fears?

-Seeking any form of support for a second opinion before making a decision (if possible) or seeking help to navigate our emotions after making a choice, whenever needed can be really effective for many of us.
-The weight of doing everything on our own can make some people not want to take important career risks or make choices that may seem drastic but any support or guidance in these situations can help steer us in a direction that is closer to our wellbeing.
+There can be times, after we make a decision, when we realise it wasn't the right one.
+In cases like these, any form of support is beneficial to us.
+Finding ways to ask for second opinions before we make a choice - a cautious person who might overthink about their decision can ask someone for a second opinion.
+The weight of doing everything on our own can make some people not want to take important career risks or make choices that may seem drastic, but any support or guidance in these situations can help steer us in a direction that is closer to our well-being.

-But at the end of the day, we need to realize that there is always a possibility that the decision we make is not correct for us ( a MISS or a FALSE ALARM) and we have to make a choice despite these possibilities.
-Some degree of kindness and empathy for ourselves and others in this situation can do a world of a difference.
-They say Hindsight is 20:20 and this holds true for critical life decisions that we make in the face of a lot of uncertainties.
+But at the end of the day, we need to realise that there is always a possibility that the decision we make is not correct for us ( a MISS or a FALSE ALARM), and we have to make a choice despite these possibilities.
+Some degree of kindness and empathy for ourselves and others in this situation can make a world of difference.
+They say Hindsight is 20:20, and this holds true for critical life decisions that we make in the face of a lot of uncertainties.
+We also cannot control every variable before making a choice

 Comments